How to Create a Social Media Marketing Campaign

 On the contrary, try incorporating testimonial quotes from satisfied customers into your marketing materials to humanise your brand story.

 Overall, it would help to balance providing helpful information and promoting yourself.
-Doing so lets potential customers know that you value their patronage and respect their intelligence enough to educate them about your expertise.
+Doing so lets potential customers know you value their patronage and respect their intelligence enough to educate them about your expertise.

 In the words of an old saying, “You only have one chance to make a first impression.”
-This seems especially true in social media and sales contexts where it is often said that “a bad first impression can haunt you for a lifetime.”
+This seems especially true in social media and sales contexts, where it is often said that “a bad first impression can haunt you for a lifetime.”